Zach’s Recorder Recommendations

 • Tip: These recorders come in different colors like grey and red that are sometimes cheaper.
 They are electrically identical to the black one!

 • A good value for micro budgets.
-Zoom recorders are popular because they’re cheap, not necessarily because they sound good.
+Historically, Zoom recorders have been popular because they’re cheap, not necessarily because they sound good.
 The H1n is the 2018 update to the previous H1.
 There are many user-interface improvements and it’s a great all-around recorder for beginners.

 • Hissy compared to more expensive recorders.
 (It’s predecessor had A-weighted EIN: -112 dBu.)
 As far as I know, there are no similarly-sized recorders with better preamps, so we’ll need to take what we can get.